jingtao2/parallel-minesweeper/README.md

 # parallel-minesweeper
 Goal: parallelize the minesweeper game with OPENMP

-Current version: program is sequential, used search solve Constraint Satisfaction Problem(CSP) to solve the game, the probability calculation part to be done.
+Current version: program is sequential, used search solve Constraint Satisfaction Problem(CSP) to solve the game For large boards(>15*15), it may take a while so solve